medimarket.com logo

 I studied lymphatic surgery in Vienna at a world-class microsurgical center led by Professor Tzou.
 There I had the opportunity to participate in a Microsurgery Fellowship Program.
 I continue to receive professional support from there and follow the methods and guidelines used there.

-Mohos B.: The microsurgical procedure is performed using a special microscope, whose role is crucial.
-In the picture I am working with a robotic microscope whose display is shown in the VR headset.
+Mohos B.: The microsurgical procedure is carried out using a special microscope, whose role is crucial.
+In the picture I am working with a robotic microscope whose display is visible in the VR headset.

 ZZs: The possibilities for lymphatic surgery are limited domestically.
 What next?

 MB: I imagine my future here and would like to deepen my work in reconstructive surgery.
 I owe a great deal to my studies and work abroad.
-For long-term development I would like to preserve and nurture my foreign professional and friendly contacts in at least the same way.
+For long-term development I would like to preserve and nurture my international professional and friendly contacts at least at the same level.
 Therefore, alongside my work at home, I plan to continue traveling abroad regularly and to participate in the work of foreign teams.

 ZZs: What message do you have for patients with lymphatic conditions?